nmorshe/FastAPIIteration1/README.txt

 Developed DELETE method and did extensive refactoring and error checking for previous methods.
 Next plans are to implement the PUT method and check for more possible refactoring possibilities.

+CHANGELOG - 6/26/25 - 9:33 PM

+Implemented PUT method and added more error checking elements - next focus is implementing more error checking and trying to ensure better time complexity with functions and operations.
+Eventually planning on developing main.py to be a function that calls the api via uvicorn.
+As for Firebase integration - may implement that in a separate clone of this API.